 Don’t get us wrong, it’s definitely awesome to have a stand-alone smoker in your backyard.
 But, when it comes to barbecue set-up, having an outdoor kitchen with a built-in smoker is the creme de la creme!
 Not only does it look the part, but, having a smoker integrated with a work bench, storage space and maybe even a shelter to protect you and your smoker is super practical and makes the whole smoking experience even easier.
 So, what are the best built in smokers for your outdoor kitchen?

 This article will help you find the best unit for your yard.
-Here you’ll find detailed reviews along with stats and the pros and cons of the best built-in smoker models on the market today.
+Here you’ll find detailed reviews along with stats and the pros and cons of the best built-in smokers on the market today.

 Best Built-In Pellet Smoker:

 If easy and versatile is your jam then you’re going to love the Louisiana Grills Built-In Estate!
 Although this ‘cue might look like a propane grill once it’s set up, it’s actually a pellet smoker that runs hot enough to allow you to grill too.

 Made from 100% stainless steel with cast-iron cooking grates, the Built-In Estate is definitely good enough quality to justify building it into your outdoor kitchen.
 With a large 28 pound pellet hopper sitting beside the generous 860 square inches of cooking space, this one barbecue can smoke, roast, bake and grill practically anything using just real wood pellets.

 With a propriety exhaust system that vents out the front, there aren’t many restrictions when it comes to choosing the perfect spot for this built-in pellet smoker in your backyard.
 There’s also a single drawer to keep basic utensils tucked away neatly for total convenience.